DivyaJagadish/Covid19Info/Readme.md

 ### Credits

-The Covid-19 data used in the application obtained from disease.sh - Open Disease Data API
+The Covid-19 data used in the application obtained from [disease.sh](https://disease.sh/)- Open Disease Data API